Barisan Sosialis: Operation Coldstore

-1963 general election defeat
+1963 general election

-After Operation Coldstore and ensuing protests, major cadres of Barisan were detained or put on long trials.
-These events severely diminished the strength of the Barisan, which prevented the party from effectively taking part in the 1963 general elections, and the party was eventually defeated in the elections.
+After Operation Coldstore and ensuing protests, major cadres of BS were detained or put on long trials.
+These events severely diminished the strength of BS, which prevented the party from effectively taking part in the 1963 general elections, and the party was eventually defeated in the elections.
 The 1963 elections ended with a clear victory of PAP winning thirty-seven of the fifty-one seats.
-The Barisan won thirteen, and the remaining seat fell to Ong Eng Guan who contested under the banner of the United People's Party.
+BS won thirteen, and the remaining seat fell to Ong Eng Guan who contested under the banner of the United People's Party.

-After the elections, the Malaysian Government took a series of actions to further debilitate the Barisan.
+After the elections, the Malaysian Government took a series of actions to further debilitate BS.
 On Malaysia Day on 16 September 1963, the security authorities decided to launch two further crackdowns on the "left-wing" extremists.
 In those September and October operations, "some fifteen leaders of the Communist United Front" were rounded up.
 Some student activists from Nanyang University were soon arrested for alleged subversive activities.
-In late August 1963, seven trade unions under Singapore Association of Trade Unions (SATU) controlled by the Barisan, were served notices by the Government to show cause why they should not be deregistered.
+In late August 1963, seven trade unions under Singapore Association of Trade Unions (SATU) controlled by the BS, were served notices by the Government to show cause why they should not be deregistered.
 On 30 October, the seven unions which were supposed to close down were eventually struck off the register.
-In October, the government dissolved two of Barisan's most effective ancillary associations, The Singapore Rural Residents' Association and Singapore Country People's Association.
+In October, the government dissolved two of BS's most effective ancillary associations, The Singapore Rural Residents' Association and Singapore Country People's Association.

 Intra-party strife

 National Service

 Soon after Malaysia was formed, alarmed by Indonesia's confrontation and rebel activities in the Borneo territories, the central parliament in Kuala Lumpur passed legislation which required all youth between the age of 18 and 25 to register for National Service.
-The left-wingers regarded this action as a government move "to counter the left-wing movement" However, within the left-wing camp, there were two different strategies to campaign against the National Service scheme supported by two schools led respectively by Chen Hock Wah, who was a member of the CPM and Lee Siew Choh, who was Chairman of Barisan.
+The left-wingers regarded this action as a government move "to counter the left-wing movement" However, within the left-wing camp, there were two different strategies to campaign against the National Service scheme supported by two schools led respectively by Chen Hock Wah, who was a member of the CPM and Lee Siew Choh, who was Chairman of BS.
 Chen Hock Wah proposed a two-step policy called "Principled Registration" or "Registration under Protest".
 The first step was not to stop persons affected being registered.
 The second step was to tell the persons affected not to present themselves for rollcall if they were actually mobilised for active service after registration.
 On the other hand, the camp led by Lee Siew Choh advocated a boycott of the law and proposed affected persons should not even register in the first place.
-A great quarrel broke out in Barisan and Chen's strategy obtained majority support.
+A great quarrel broke out in BS and Chen's strategy obtained majority support.
 Finally, Lee Siew Choh, together with seven other founding members resigned from the party attributing his resignation to the difference between him and other leaders.
-The party was split wide open, though Lee was persuaded to resume his chairmanship of Barisan on 9 March 1965.
+The party was split wide open, though Lee was persuaded to resume his chairmanship of BS on 9 March 1965.